-It’s been a while since the most recent hand, foot and mouth disease outbreak, but that doesn’t mean Singaporeans – especially parents – can rest easy.
-That’s because, just like the flu and dengue fever, HFMD is one of the infections that never really die off in Singapore.
+If you have a toddler in daycare or childcare, you would probably know that hand, foot and mouth disease has been passing from family to family – and this time it’s pretty vicious with adults contracting HFMD from their kids too.
+Just like the flu and dengue fever, HFMD is one of the infections that never really die off in Singapore.
 You can catch it any time if you’re not careful.

 Here’s a primer to catching and treating hand, foot and mouth disease, and the costs of doing so in Singapore.